 You can find vehicle tax information on a new or used car online from the Vehicle Certification Agency.

-You will be charged the standard rate for any vehicles which do not qualify for the discounted rate.
+You'll be charged the standard rate for any vehicles which don't qualify for the discounted rate.

 Rates for HMO parking permits